nodegoat/documentation/configuration/data_design/type.md

 Give a Sub-Object Description a name by entering a name.

-The same kinds of data can be selected for a Sub-Object Description as for an Object Description.
+The same kinds of data can be selected for a Sub-Object Description as for an [Object Description](#object-descriptions).

-In a multi-user Domain: Select the minimum clearance level a user needs to edit a Sub-Object Description.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to edit a Sub-Object Description.

-In a multi-user Domain: Select the minimum clearance level a user needs to view a Sub-Object Description.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to view a Sub-Object Description.

 #### Save a Type

 Click 'Save Type' to save a Type.

 #### Empty a Type